israr-ahmed/wikipedia-ios/README.md

 `brew install npm`

 [npm](https://www.npmjs.com/) is a package manager for [nodejs](https://nodejs.org).
-With it, we install various node modules as Javascript dependencies and development tools (see `www/package.json` for an up-to-date list).
+We use it to install various node modules as Javascript dependencies and development tools (see `www/package.json` for an up-to-date list).
 Similar to our native dependencies, we have committed certain files to the repository to remove node and npm as build dependencies in an effort to streamline typical application development.
 Please see [Wikipedia iOS Web Development](docs/web-dev.md) for more information about how to work with the web components in this project.

 ### Fastlane